nigel-gott/DowseJanitor/README.md

 # DowseJanitor

-Automatically dowses, moves your character and logs the dowsing results (what was found and where) to text files.
+Automatically dowses, if enabled moves your character and logs the dowsing results (what was found and where) to text files.
+Can be run passively whilst you travel about doing other things / chatting, just as long as you go to the main window and scroll through all the dowses it has done every so often!

 ## Installation